In this article

 Skincare for acne rosacea

 At Sönd our mission is to empower anyone with acne prone skin to take control of their skin and manage their acne symptoms.
-So we developed a range of skincare products that support and nourish problem skin types.
+So we developed a range of skincare for acne products that support and nourish problem skin types.

 Unlike many other products that claim to help treat acne and acne rosacea, our range is made with alkalising ingredients rather than acidic.
 They help to encourage and support stronger, healthier more hydrated skin.
 So why not try our alkaline cleanser and day cream to see how they could transform your skin?